bempp/bempp-cl/joss/paper.md

 requirements using the fast multipole method (FMM).
 The interface to Exafmm-t is writting in a generic way so that other FMM libraries or alternative matrix compression techniques could be used in future.

-## Discretisation and solvers
-Operators are assembled using OpenCL or Numba based dense assembly, or via interface to fast multipole methods (FMM, see next section).
 The submodule `bempp.api.linalg` contains wrapped versions of SciPy's [@scipy] LU, CG, and GMRes solvers.
 By using SciPy's `LinearOperator` interface, Bempp-cl's boundary operators can easily be used with other iterative solvers.

 ## Potential and far field operators